esyede/alitphp/README.md

 ### Debugging
-Alit provide a `SYSDEBUG` directive that you can adjust to see more detailed error info:
+Alit provide a `DEBUG` directive that you can adjust to see more detailed error info:
 ```php
 $fw->set('DEBUG',3);
 ```